 Clicking on an authority filters the list of periods to include only periods belonging to that authority, and moves the selected authority to the top of the Authority list.
 Selecting multiple authorities will show all the periods defined by those authorities.
 Clicking Clear at the top of the authority list will show all the periods again.

-Filtering by language works just like filtering by source: click on one or more languages in the Language list to show only periods originally named in those languages.
+Filtering by language works just like filtering by source: click on one or more languages in the Language list to show only periods with preferred labels in those languages.

 The spatial coverage of a period in PeriodO can be specified in two ways: 1) as a string of text (usually a place name, but sometimes a description of multiple places) quoted from the source authority, and 2) as a set of links to places identified in Wikidata.
 As a result there are two ways to filter periods by spatial coverage.